ChristianRod98/HoneyPot-Server/README.md

 # HoneyPot-Server

-Deployed and managed a cloud-based honeypot using T-Pot on DigitalOcean to capture and analyze real world malicious activity.
-Utilized Windows PowerShell for secure remote management and automation, monitored attacker behavior through generated logs, and analyzed brute-force attempts, scanning activity, and exploitation techniques.
-Collected and reviewed attack data to support threat detection, log analysis, and SOC-style alert triage.
+This project involves deploying and managing a cloud-based honeypot using T-Pot on DigitalOcean to observe real-world malicious activity targeting internet-facing services.
+Windows PowerShell was used for secure remote access and basic automation, while honeypot logs and attack map data were monitored to identify common attacker behaviors such as brute-force login attempts, network scanning, and exploitation attempts against services like Telnet and SSH.
+Analyzing attack metadata, including source IPs, protocols, and ports, provided hands-on experience with threat detection, log analysis, and SOC-style alert triage, while reinforcing the importance of continuous monitoring and proper service hardening.

-## what is a honeypot?
+## What is a honeypot?
 A deliberately vulnerable system set up to attract, detect, and study malicious activity, without putting real systems at risk.

+## What I learned
+This project helped me understand how quickly internet-facing services can be discovered and targeted by automated attacks.
+By reviewing attack data such as source IPs, protocols, and port numbers, I observed frequent attempts against common services like Telnet and SSH, often involving repeated login attempts that suggest automated or bot-driven activity.
+Using T-Pot provided hands-on experience with centralized monitoring and visualizing attack patterns, and reinforced the importance of continuous monitoring and properly securing exposed services.

 ## Getting started
 Build and deploy vulnerable cloud server using DigitalOcean